 And if you don’t, then please direct all complaints to Brandon.
 He loves that kind of thing…

-Let’s kickstart this list of the best Xbox 360 games with a series that every single one of you will have played at some point.
+I’m pretty sure that every single one of you will have played at some point.
 Fifa 13 remains one of my favourite games for the 360, and back in 2012, me and my mates were glued to it.

 You always knew when a Fifa game came out as 60% of the class, myself included, suddenly fell ill with some sort of mystery disease…

 … footballitus or something similar…

 Pick teams from your favourite leagues around the world, take control of superstar players, and smash the ball into the back of the net!

 Of course, I know people think that each game is pretty much the same, but there are some nice differences to previous titles that make Fifa 13 a must-have game.